What are some College Campuses Used to Film Movies?

 Not all movies are filmed in Hollywood studios or exotic locations.
 If a scene features a college campus, it might just be the real deal.
 That's right: Universities aren't just places to learn.
-The film industry has a long history of using campuses as movie locations.
+The film industry and filmmakers have a long history of using campuses as movie locations.
 Some of the most prestigious schools in the United States have been featured on the big screen –and your favorite movie might just be on the list.
 These films and shows filmed at college campuses can be featured in Disney, or can be found in shows like Gilmore Girls, that display ivy league schools that their storylines are located in.
 These stories can feature true stories or creative stories that range in college experiences from sorority programs to college classroom settings.

 University of Oregon, Eugene, OR ("Animal House," 1978)